vinsensiusalbert/al-folio/_projects/1_project_guangs.md

 Traditional market stalls suffered as foot traffic declined severely, while inventory still arrive but remain unsold, leading to food wastage.
 A market operator, Rachel Chia, had the idea to set up a e-commerce site to reach consumers at home in this time of need and difficulties.

-From this, born [Guang's Fresh Mart](https://guangsfreshmart.com/) e-commerce page.
+From this was born [Guang's Fresh Mart](https://guangsfreshmart.com/) e-commerce page.
 I built the site on [Shopify](https://shopify.com.sg/) platform, and powered it with custom integration ranging from inventory tagging, invoicing for ground operations, Google calendar integration for deliveries, to Telegram bot integration for order notification and management.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">